Land Value Taxation in theory and practice

 Political scientist Bill Batt applies the traditional criteria to LVT, showing The Fallacy of the Three-Legged Stool Metaphor in evaluating tax policy.

 In comparison with calculation of other taxes, assessment of land value is not difficult.
-Assessor Ted Gwartney explains how to do it.
+Assessor Ted Gwartney explains how to do it (registration required).
 An older but more comprehensive and still relevant book is The Assessment of Land Value.

 Noah Smith on Piketty’s three big mistakes (pdf): “if we really want to counter the inequality that Piketty warns about, we will probably need tools like the land value tax.”